-DMD 7251.24 Integrated Systems Disease and Wellness - Endocrine System
+DMD 7251 Integrated Systems Disease and Wellness - Endocrine System

 Integrated Biomedical Sciences.
-Students will study the integration of the following topics related to the endocrine system: histology, embryology, anatomy, physiology, pathology and pharmacology.
-Anatomy and physiology will cover the basic gross structures and focus on the functionality of the endocrine system.
+The histology and embryology of the endocrine system will be reviewed.
+Anatomy and physiology will cover the basic gross structures and focus on the functionality of the system.
 Topics such as diabetes mellitus and hypothyroidism formation will be examined.
-Students will explore the pathology of covering various endocrine diseases.
-Students will learn the basic principles and medications related to wellness to treat endocrine disorders.
+Biosynthesis and metabolism of carbohydrates leading to a discussion of diabetes mellitus and the integration of metabolism.
+Pathology will cover various endocrine diseases.
+Students will study drugs used in the treatment of endocrine treatment.

-DMD 7390.24 INBDE Prep
+DMD 7390 INBDE Prep